The University of Wisconsin Law School requires all law students to own a personal computer or laptop (See Law School

 Is there a specific manufacturer you recommend?

 No. The Law School purchases all of its computers from one manufacturer to ease troubleshooting and installation of standard software, however, individuals should read through Consumer Reports or other trustworthy review sites and try to get the best deal.

 Will the Law School support my laptop if I have a problem or need assistance installing software?

 The Law School will provide all users with instructions and assistance in connecting their laptops to the network as well as try to answer some basic questions.
 However, due to staffing limitations, we are unable to provide extensive technical support for your individual computer.
-The University of Wisconsin's Division of Information Technology (DoIT) provides a free help desk for all students as well as a fee-based repair service.
+The University of Wisconsin's Division of Information Technology (DoIT) provides the DoIT help desk for all students as well as a fee-based repair service.